KhronosGroup/OpenKODE-Registry/README.md

 ## Adding Extension Specifications

-Extension specification documents can be added by proposing a pull request to master, adding the specification .html file under extensions/<vendor>/filename.html .
+Extension specification documents can be added by proposing a pull request adding the specification .html file under extensions/<vendor>/filename.html .
 If there are corresponding header files and/or Docbook source markup files, place them in the same directory.
 You must also: